The Ultimate Guide To Vegan!

 Is honey vegan?
 Is shaved fur vegan, is the animal is otherwise happy and free-range, and is only shaved in summer when it’s too hot anyway?
 Being practical and supportive is much better for the entire movement.

-There is no point to worry too much about the foods you can’t eat.
+There is no point in worrying too much about the foods you can’t eat.
 This mentality makes you obsess over foods instead of enjoying your meals.

 Instead, try to get excited about including a variety of vegan foods in your diet – think vegetables, fruits, grains, nuts, and beans which can all be prepared in endless ways.
 Yum!

 If you feel the need, don’t be afraid to reach out and join a vegan community – no matter if you’re ready to make a full vegan transition or not quite yet.
 If so, you need to catch up with this amazing person; AKA The Fat Gay Vegan

 You don’t even have to participate in hard-core forum battles if you don’t feel like it – there are so many other options out there!